joaocansi/joaocansi/README.md

 ## 🌱 I'm Currently Learning
 - Deep learning techniques and frameworks.
 - Advanced web development tools and practices.
-- [Any other topic you're currently studying or interested in.]

 ## 📫 Get in Touch
 - LinkedIn: [@joaocansi](https://linkedin.com/in/joaocansi)